arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   Will appear exactly once in a query that contains an *INSERT* statement.

 - **KShortestPathsNode**:
+  indicates a traversal for k Shortest Paths (`K_SHORTEST_PATHS` in AQL).

 - **LimitNode**:
   limits the number of results passed to other processing steps.
 Will appear once per *LIMIT* statement.

 - **MaterializeNode**:
+  the presence of this node means that the query is not fully covered by indexes and therefore needs to involve the storage engine.

 - **RemoveNode**:
   removes documents from a collection (given in its *collection* attribute).